rd8312/llm_application/README.md

 The `Langchain` directory contains scripts and resources related to the Langchain framework.
 Langchain is a powerful tool for building and managing complex language model workflows.

+### 🕹️LangGraph
+- Enable the development, debugging, and maintenance of AI agents.
+- Integrate agentic search capabilities to enhance agent knowledge and performance.

 ## 📚 Ollama

 The `Ollama` framework, which focuses on running with large language models.